vedro-universe/vedro-docs/docs/guides/using-plugins.md

 ---

 import TerminalOutput from '@site/src/components/TerminalOutput';
+import Link from '@site/src/components/Link';

 # Using Plugins

 In the software development sphere, the saying "*Explicit is better than implicit*" frequently echoes amongst Python developers.
-This idea, taken from the [The Zen of Python](https://peps.python.org/pep-0020/) — a collection of guiding principles for writing computer programs — champions clarity, simplicity, and above all, explicitness.
+This idea, taken from the <Link to="https://peps.python.org/pep-0020/">The Zen of Python</Link> — a collection of guiding principles for writing computer programs — champions clarity, simplicity, and above all, explicitness.
 It suggests that code should be written in such a way that its function and intent are clear to the reader.
 The Vedro framework takes this principle to heart in its approach to plugin configuration.

 ## Explicit Configuration